simon-im-security/SOC-Toolbelt/README.md

-# Security Operations Centre (SOC) Toolbelt
+# Security Operations Centre (SOC) Toolbelt Analyser

 ## Introduction

-Welcome to the SOC Toolbelt, a powerful suite of tools designed specifically to assist in responding to security incidents.
+Welcome to the SOC Toolbelt Analyser, a powerful suite of tools designed specifically to assist in responding to security incidents.
 This toolbelt is ideal for security analysts who need a high-level view of potential threats, complementing existing Endpoint Detection and Response (EDR) tools like CrowdStrike Falcon.

 ### Advantages Over Traditional EDR Tools:
-- **High-Level View:** The SOC Toolbelt provides a broader perspective, allowing analysts to see the larger picture beyond what standard EDR tools might offer.
+- **High-Level View:** The SOC Toolbelt Analyser provides a broader perspective, allowing analysts to see the larger picture beyond what standard EDR tools might offer.
 - **Empowers Decision-Making:** Rather than automating responses, the toolbelt presents comprehensive data that enables analysts to make informed decisions based on the complete context.
 - **Enhanced Communication:** The visibility of this tool to end users supports better communication between security teams and other stakeholders, facilitating clearer explanations and more effective incident response.